js-works/preactive/README.md

 # js-preactive

-A R&D project to evaluate an alternative API for developing components and hook functions with Preact.<br>
+A R&D project to evaluate an alternative API for developing components with Preact using an alternative to hook functions (called "handlers").<br>
 The main advantages of the new API are:

 - 0% magic